troyhunt/password-purgatory-logger/README.md

 #### Configuration

-Make sure environemnts are configured locally by adding a .dev.vars file as described in [the Wrangler configuration docs](https://developers.cloudflare.com/workers/wrangler/configuration/#local-environments).
+Make sure environments are configured locally by adding a .dev.vars file as described in [the Wrangler configuration docs](https://developers.cloudflare.com/workers/wrangler/configuration/#local-environments).
 The vars should include:

 ```
 HELL_API_KEY = ""